headlines-toolkit/ht-sources-client/README.md

 ## License

-This software is licensed under the [PolyForm Free Trial License 1.0.0](LICENSE).
+This software is licensed under the [PolyForm Free Trial](LICENSE).
 Please review the terms before use.